knights-of-academia/horace/CONTRIBUTING.md

 Horace borrows functionality from multiple dependencies.
 You can go ahead and install these dependencies by running `npm install` in the root directory _after installing NodeJS_.

-#### Discord API Usage
+#### Discord API Usage<a name = "discord-api"></a>

 If you haven't already noticed, Horace is a Discord bot.
 If you haven't already, go ahead and visit the [Discord Developers Section](https://discordapp.com/developers) in order to create an application for developing bots.
-This will generate an **API key** for you to use.
-Connect this API key into the **config.json** file.
-This file is created by copying the content of the example file **config.json.example** into a new file named **config.json***.
-(This will be further explained in a second.)
+Once you've made an application, open it and go to the 'Bot' section.
+You will find a token, which will allow you to run your bot.
+Put this token into the `.env` file.
+As mentioned above, you should have this file after copying `.env.example` and renaming it to `.env`.
 This step is needed to connect the bot authentication to your instance of the bot.
-<br>_Friendly reminder to keep API keys secret to you.
-Always remove them from your code, or add them to a .gitignore, before submitting your work._
+<br>_Friendly reminder to keep your bot token secret to you.
+The repo is set up such that you should never need to commit your token._

 To test Horace, you'll need to invite the bot to your development server.
 Copy and paste the following link, replacing **XXXX** with the **client_id** of your bot.
 The client ID can be found on the [Developers Section](https://discordapp.com/developers). `https://discordapp.com/oauth2/authorize?client_id=XXXX&scope=bot`

-#### The configuration file explained
+#### The environment file (`.env`) explained

-The file named **config.json.example** contains the environment variables that should be set for the bot to work. _Make sure you have all these variables in your **config.json** with the proper values.
+The file named `.env` (which you need to create by making a copy of `.env.example` and renaming as `.env`) contains the environment variables that should be set for the bot to work.
+Enviroment variables in this files will be specific to your copy of the codebase, so they are not committed into the repository; you will need to set them up for your test environment.
+Variables that are lists must be comma-separated, with no brackets.

-It requires your Discord API token, COTW channel, Champion Role, and Manager Role. _Don't know what these are?_ Check out the [KOA Discord Server](https://discordapp.com/invite/EYX7XGG) to see how these are set up and what they're each meant to do.
+- The bot token will be the token that [you created on the Discord Developer Portal](#discord-api).

-KOA is heavily involved in [Habitica](http://www.habitica.com/), and your Habitica API Key will be required for working on Habitica related features.
-You can find [your Habitica API here](https://habitica.com/user/settings/api), just don't forget you'll need to log in.
+- Your Habitica API and Token are used for certain Habitica-related features.
+You can use your own account for this, and you can find the values in [your Habitica API settings](https://habitica.com/user/settings/api).
-In addition to this, it requires your Habitica token, to be able to fetch the COTW information from the Habitica API.
+- Messages, roles, and channels will be set up on your test server first.
+This will allow you to fill in their values in the `.env` with their IDs.
-<br>_Another friendly reminder to keep API keys secret to you.
-Always remove them from your code, or add them to a .gitignore, before submitting your work._
+- `ALLOWED_EMBED_USERS` is a list of user IDs for users that are allowed to use the `!embed` command.

 #### Ready to test your modifications to Horace?